NicholasBerryman/ArduinoClassResources/CodeInformation.md

 There are countless C++ tutorials in website, video and book form that may be used to gain the C++ background necessary for Arduino programming.
 Some good examples are:
 * https://www.udemy.com/free-learn-c-tutorial-beginners/ (Up to subroutines at least) - Probably one of the best online resources
+* C++ For Everyone (Book) - https://www.amazon.com/C-Everyone-Cay-S-Horstmann/dp/0470927135
-* https://www.learn-cpp.org/ (Everything in the 'Learn the Basics' section)
+* Interactive C++ tutorial - https://www.learn-cpp.org/ (Everything in the 'Learn the Basics' section)
-* C++ for Python Programmers http://cs.slu.edu/~goldwamh/publications/python2cpp.pdf (For those already familiar with programming in python)
+* C++ for Python Programmers - http://cs.slu.edu/~goldwamh/publications/python2cpp.pdf (For those already familiar with programming in python)

 The Arduino website also contains a reference sheet for all Arduino-specific programming information, though it may not make much sense until you are generally familiar with C++.
 This can be found at: https://www.arduino.cc/reference/en/
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3MTMyNTgwNCwxNTQwMTA4NTIyLC0xMT
+eyJoaXN0b3J5IjpbLTY5Nzg3NzU0MywxNTQwMTA4NTIyLC0xMT
 UzMjk2NzIzLDE0Njc1NjQwMDksLTE2Nzk2NzkyODFdfQ==
 -->